Nelonn/gitdeps/README.md

 ## gitdeps.json

-Key of every module means relative path to module
+This file manages external project dependencies.
+Each key is the relative local path where the module will be cloned.

-Use prefix `//` or `#` to disable module, example `//third_party/mbedtls`
+Use prefix `//` or `#` to disable module, example: `//third_party/mbedtls`

+Module declaration structure:

-- `url`: URL to remote repository
+- `url`: URL of the remote Git repository.
-- `branch`: Fetch latest commit on the branch
+- `branch`: Fetches the latest commit on this branch.
-- `commit`: SHA-1 of commit that you want to use
+- `commit`: Checksum of commit that you want to use (usually SHA-1)
-- `tag`: Fetch specified tag
+- `tag`: Fetches a specific tag.
-- `patches`: Optional array of patches, each patch path is relative to gitdeps.json file
+- `patches`: An optional array of paths to patch files.
+Paths are relative to the gitdeps file.
+Patches are applied after cloning.
-- `profiles`: Optional array of profiles.
-If profiles is empty, the dependency is always cloned; if not empty, it's cloned only when at least one listed profile is active.
+- `option`: An optional array of profile names (e.g., `["cpp17", "dev"]`).
+The dependency is cloned only if at least one of the listed profiles is specified using `--enable` or by parent gitdeps file.
+If empty or omitted, the dependency is always cloned.
+- `define`: An optional array of profiles to pass down to this dependency's own gitdeps.json file.
+Profiles specified via command-line arguments only apply to the root configuration.

 You can specify only one of `branch`, `commit` or `tag` in a single module!

-Real world example:
+Example:

 ```json
 {